Sheffield Repertory Theatre

+In 1932, Prentice left to join Birmingham Repertory Theatre.

-With the outbreak of war in 1939, the theatre was closed, along with nearly all British theatres by a government fearful of German bombing and consequent mass loss of life in such public buildings.
+With the outbreak of war in 1939, the theatre was closed, along with nearly all British theatres, by a government fearful of German bombing and consequent mass loss of life in such public buildings.
 This closure led to a most bizarre period.
 In order to resolve the financial crisis the Company arranged to reform in Southport, a de-restricted area, and carry on the business there.
 Despite the government allowing the theatre in Sheffield to re-open by 1940, a binding contract had already been signed in Southport.
 It thus proved impractical to operate in both towns and the decision was taken that the Company should remain in Southport.
 Over 240 productions took place in the Lancashire resort by a Yorkshire repertory during the war.
 The building in Townhead Street was eventually hired out for storage.

 At the end of the war, the Company was able to return to its natural home, although it owed a debt to Southport for its survival.
 The theatre was in a dishevelled condition, following its utilitarian usage during the war, but the Company, helped by willing volunteers successfully renovated the auditorium in 1945, allowing it to re-open to the theatre-going public, with the appropriately titled play, The Peaceful Inn.

 By 1951, the theatre was a cultural and financial success.
 Most patrons bought season tickets, and so would attend every new performance.
 Sheffield was one of the few regional theatres to adopt a fortnightly cycle of plays.
 This was generally accepted to provide a much higher quality of performance; most repertory changed weekly.
 Plays running the gamut from Shakespeare to interpretations of the latest 'West End Smash' would alternate throughout the year.
 The festive season saw not a 'Panto' but a play designed to appeal to children, that would nonetheless cultivate their minds.